 You may be surprised when you look at the ingredient list on the back of an egg substitute container.
 Most egg substitute products contain mostly egg whites, so if you have an egg allergy, or are eating vegan, this is not a suitable egg alternative.
 The idea is that the "unhealthy" parts of the egg have been eliminated and replaced with just the nutritious elements of an egg.

 If you are looking for foods to take the place of eggs, you need to seek out products with the phrases "egg replacer," or "vegan" on the packaging.
 These items do not contain any eggs at all and are safe for those with an egg allergy as well as people cutting out animal products from their diets.

 What Else Is in Egg Substitute?

 Be Sure to Read the Label

 If you decide you want to use an egg substitute, make sure to check the label on the carton to see if it’s low enough in fat, and also to see whether the egg substitute is suitable for all your needs.
-While some brands, like Egg Beaters, contain no fat or cholesterol, others use vegetable oil as an ingredient, which adds to the fat content, although the fat is largely unsaturated.
+While some brands, like Egg Beaters, contain no fat, others use vegetable oil as an ingredient, which adds to the fat content, although the fat is largely unsaturated.

 Some egg-substitute products are great for adding leavening qualities to baked goods, but unless the egg-substitute also contains added lecithin, which is normally found in egg yolks, it can't act as an emulsifier or thickener.
 This also makes egg substitute unsuitable for custards.
 In these cases, it's wiser to replace some of the whole eggs rather than all of the whole eggs in a recipe if you need to lower its fat and cholesterol content.